netifi/netifi-helm-charts/README.md

 # odd-dog-netifi-broker   1         5m10s
 ```

-This service account is also used by the brokers to discover themselves.
+Now let's launch another Ping service using our Kubernetes service discovery mechanism.

-Now let's launch another ping service, only this time let's use Kubernetes service discovery:
+Be sure to substitute the `serviceaccount` and `DEPLOYMENTNAME` values with your service account name:

 ```bash
 kubectl run ping2 --image=netifi/pinger-ping --image-pull-policy=Never --serviceaccount=odd-dog-netifi-broker \